Are you looking for the best code editors to edit WordPress theme files?

 Araneae is a free text and code editor for Windows with complete options to develop websites.
 It comes with a simple interface to add scripts and run tests online.

 The Araneae editor supports HTML, CSS, PHP, Javascript, Ruby, and other popular programming languages.
-It comes with syntax highlighting, instant browser preview, custom quick clips, tabbed multi-document, and drag and drop support.
+It’s packed with advanced features, such as syntax highlighting, instant browser preview, custom quick clips, tabbed multi-document, and drag-and-drop support.

 10. CoffeeCup HTML Editor